 But in Aggregator model, all services are provided under one common brand name.

-As an example, Ola is a brand of aggregator model.
-In Ola, multiple service providers (car taxi) are agreed to provide services under the brand name, Ola.
+As an example, Uber is a brand of the aggregator model.
+In Uber, multiple service providers (car taxi) are agreed to provide services under the brand name, Uber.

 The admin in marketplace model does not own anything and earns income by providing the platform to different sellers.
 They earn commissions by getting buyers to a commonplace (website).